Lax labia majora or excess volume in a bikini?

 My preference is for total intravenous general anaesthesia in most cases.
 This form of anaesthesia allows for proper treatment of the intimate area without the need for infiltration with solution, which could distort the anatomy, and also permits a very rapid recovery at the end of the procedure.
 For cases where the patient has some difficulty with this type of anaesthesia, such as cervical disc herniation, I perform the surgery under spinal anaesthesia.

 Labia majora reduction can be performed together with labiaplasty.
 I begin by marking the tissue to be removed, both on the labia minora and majora when both are being addressed.
 I operate on the labia minora first and finish with the reduction of the labia majora.
+Pubic liposuction can also be added in the same session for comprehensive vaginal rejuvenation.

 The marking on the labia majora is crescent-shaped, or semi-lunar, with the concavity facing the midline, so that the final scar sits precisely in the fold between the labia majora and minora -- becoming very discreet as healing progresses.
 Both skin and fat can be removed at this stage.
 In cases of excessive fat accumulation, I even remove subfascial (deep) fat.
 I take particular care with haemostasis during this surgery to avoid postoperative haematoma.
 The tissues are closed in layers and the sulcus is reconstructed.
 The surgery preserves local innervation, maintaining the sensitivity of the area.